timohuennebeck/jarvis-cap/README.md

 ### `Step 3`

-Run `npm run migrate` and `npm run seed` on the server side to populate the MySQL database "jarvis_cap" with some data.
+Run `npm run migrate` and `npm run seed` on the server side to populate the SQL database.

 ### `Step 4`

 You're almost done!
 On the client side run `npm start` to launch the application and `npx nodemon` on the server side to start the server.
 Welcome to Jarvis!

-You are now able to fully navigate through the application to your liking.
+Have fun! 🌻

 <br />